RachitChandra25/AI-Gmail-Assistant/README.md

 Quickly copy summaries, translations, or replies.

+### Knowledge Base & RAG (Retrieval-Augmented Generation)

+Upload personal documents (PDFs) to create a custom Knowledge Base.
+The extension uses RAG, Transformers.js (for embeddings), and an in-memory vector database to perform semantic search and generate hyper-accurate, fact-based email replies tailored to your documents.

 ### Smart Toolbar

 The AI toolbar only appears when an email is opened, keeping the Gmail interface clean.